 - Why is this information essential for them to know?

-- How will you make the message visually impactful?
+- How will you make the message or data visually impactful?

 Place Your Logo Correctly